Discover the Power of Beeptoolkit.

 With the IDE Soft Controller BEEPTOOLKIT you can do it easily, simply and quickly, give free rein to your creativity, turn your ideas into working prototypes or automated systems.
 Which masterpiece will you create first?

-It combines both an IDE (integrated development environment) and a freely programmable logic software controller.
+It combines both an IDE (integrated visual development environment) and a freely programmable logic controller based

 • The platform’s logic core is developed in the G language in the environment and compiled into a compact software package.
 It works with minimal external hardware resources, is easily installed on various computer form factors and supports the initial configuration of USB I/O kits (expandable to 16/16).
 The current version 025 is supplied as is, ready to use out of the box.